nimiq/ledger-api/transport-comparison.md

 - For the Ledger Nano S the request can already be initiated while the Ledger is not connected yet, not unlocked yet or the Nimiq app not open yet.
 The request gets correctly picked up by the device once the app is open.
 - The Ledger Nano X only processes the request if it is already in the Nimiq app before the request is initiated.
+- On lost connection to the host (e.g. by the user clicking cancel in the browser popup), the Nano X keeps the old request active and crashes the app when rejecting / confirming that request.
-- After a request was sent the Nano X before the app was opened, the Nano X needs to be restarted to be able to process a WebAuthn request again.
-Just re-opening the app is not sufficient.
+- After a request was sent the Nano X before the app was opened or the Nimiq App crashed, the Nano X needs to be restarted to be able to process a WebAuthn request again.
+Just re-opening the app does not seem to be sufficient, at least if the new request requires a UI or is the same request?
 - Due to the heartbeat U2F is heavy on the call stack and might crash the Ledger app according to Ledger, but this has not been observed yet in our app.
 - Can not connect to a Ledger if two are attached at the same time.